822kea/Cracking_WiFi_Using_Aircrack-NG_Series/Part 1: Setting Up a Monitoring Device to Sniff Packets and Analyzing Data with Wireshark.md

 ---

 ### Next Steps
 This concludes Part 1 of the lab.
 You’ve successfully set up monitor mode, captured packets, analyzed them in Wireshark, and returned your device to normal operation.
-In Part 2, we’ll dive into decrypting WPA2 traffic and exploring handshake files.